issacm0408/The-Battle-of-Neighborhoods/README.md

 # The-Battle-of-Neighborhoods

-## Deciding the category and location of a new restaurant in downtown area,Shanghai
+## Deciding the category and location to open a new restaurant in downtown area,Shanghai